epuronta/macping/README.md

 ## What it does

-MacPing continuously pings google.com and displays the last 30 ping results as a sparkline histogram in your menu bar using Unicode block characters (▁▂▃▄▅▆▇█).
+MacPing continuously pings google.com and displays the last 60 ping results as a pixel-based histogram in your menu bar.
 Taller bars = higher latency.
 Updates in real-time.
+Bars above 100ms shown in red.

 ## Installation